Claim Evaluation Tools

 The test also included questions that assess intended behaviours, self-efficacy, and attitudes.
 In addition, we included four questions that assess literacy, as a covariate in exploratory analyses in the trial of the primary school resources.

 We used an absolute (criterion referenced) standard to set passing scores for the test – one for the 12 concepts covered by the IHC primary school resources and one for the nine concepts covered by the IHC podcast.
 We used a combination of Nedelsky’s and Angoff’s methods to determine the criteria [Davies 2017], which are cut-offs for passing scores.
 In addition, we determined a second cut-off for scores that indicate mastery of the concepts, using the same methods.

-Translation of the multiple-choice questions
+Translation of the questions

-Manual for preparing a test or questionnaire based on the Claim Evaluation Tools database.
+Manual for preparing a test or questionnaire based on the Claim Evaluation Tools item bank.

 Contact us if you would like to receive a test that can be used to assess the ability of children to apply the 12 concepts covered in the primary school resources.